 30. Harðfiskur or dried fish is a popular snack.

-31. Majority of Icelanders either believe in or entertain the possibility of the existence of huldufólk or hidden people, and that they live and behave like humans.
+31. One of the cool things about Iceland is that the majority of Icelanders either believe in or entertain the possibility of the existence of huldufólk or hidden people, and that they live and behave like humans.
 It is actually a common concern during road construction because elven believers would protest works to be done on land or property of what they believe to be homes of elves.

 32. “Midnight sun” is a natural phenomenon wherein 24 hours of daylight is experienced during summer months, particularly from June to July.